- Reference Number: HEY-678/2015

 If you experience unusual symptoms such as a marked increase in pain around an injection site, fever, severe headache, new symptoms of pins and needles, new muscle weakness in your arms and legs, or you are very concerned about how you feel after the procedure, please contact your GP.

-Hull and East Yorkshire Hospitals NHS Trust, Pain Service, Outpatient Department, East Riding Community Hospital, Beverley, Tel:- (01482) 478868
+Hull University Teaching Hospitals NHS Trust, Pain Service, Outpatient Department, East Riding Community Hospital, Beverley, Tel:- (01482) 478868

 In the event of an emergency and outside normal working hours of the Pain Service (9am – 4pm,) please contact your own GP or your local Emergency Department.